 Applies to: Azure Logic Apps (Consumption + Standard)

-To directly access on-premises resources in Azure virtual networks without having to use a gateway, consider creating an integration service environment or a Standard logic app workflow, which provides some built-in connectors that don't need the gateway to access on-premises data sources.
+To directly access on-premises resources in Azure virtual networks without having to use the data gateway, consider creating a Standard logic app workflow, rather than a Consumption logic app workflow.
+In a Standard workflow, built-in connectors don't require a data gateway to access on-premises data sources.

-This how-to guide shows how to create your Azure gateway resource after you install the on-premises gateway on your local computer.
+This guide shows how to create the Azure data gateway resource after you install the on-premises gateway on your local computer.

 For more information, see the following documentation: